Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Background

 \subsection{Hardware Performance Counters}

+Controller hardware events, such as the number of executed instructions, cache operations and misses, are automatically and securely counted and stored in Hardware Performance Counters (HPC) -- a set of special-purpose registers.
+HPCs are now widely available in commodity processors, e.g., Intel, ARM and PowerPC.

 In this work, we use low-level hardware events to monitor the controller behavior.
-Controller hardware events, such as the number of executed instructions, cache operations and exceptions, are automatically and securely counted and stored in Hardware Performance Counters (HPC) -- a set of special-purpose registers.
-HPCs are now widely available in commodity processors, e.g., Intel, ARM and PowerPC.
-Detailed discussion on the availability of HPCs on modern processors is given in Appendix A.

-Hardware performance counters provide high tamper-resistance and a low-cost way to monitor the controller behavior.
+Hardware performance counters provide a high tamper-resistant and low-cost way to monitor the controller behavior.
 First, unlike anti-virus software, HPCs are hardware that cannot be directly accessed and modified by malware \cite{wang2016hardware}.
-This characteristic of HPCs significantly increases the tamper-resistance property.
+This characteristic of HPCs significantly increases the tamper-resistant property.
 Second, HPCs automatically record the hardware events, requiring no extra logging or recording.
 Reading from HPCs is more efficient than hashing the whole control code, making it low-cost with negligible overhead.

-Previous work has revealed the feasibility of using HPCs for detecting malware \cite{ozsoy2016hardware, demme2013feasibility, patel2017analyzing, bahador2014hpcmalhunter}, firmware-modification \cite{wang2015confirm} and kernel root-kit \cite{wang2013numchecker, singh2017detection}.
-The key assumption of these detection techniques is that the behavior of programs can be captured and characterized with the occurrences of certain hardware events.
-We present a temporal deep learning method to model the controller behavior differences through the low-level HPC micro-architectural events.